yanfeng98/fork-Deepdive-llama3-from-scratch/README.md

 7. **Efficiency of KV-Cache**: As known from point 3, the historical KV vectors won't change.
 So they can be incrementally updated during the continuous prediction process without modifying the historical content.
 In this way, each time we predict, we only need to input and calculate the result of the newly added tokens instead of taking the complete sequence as input, thus greatly improving the inference efficiency.
 <br><br>

-<span style="font-size: 1.2em; font-weight: bold;">Additional: Analysis of the Independence of Token Calculation in KV-Cache</span>
+<h3>Additional: Analysis of the Independence of Token Calculation in KV-Cache</h3>

 **All components except the attention layer (no interaction among them)**:
 1. **Two times normalizations**: Each token vector is normalized in its own feature dimension without using other tokens.